-WELCOME EDUCATORS!
+DALLAS ARBORETUM AND BOTANICAL GARDEN WELCOME EDUCATORS!

 What better place to connect students with nature and science than at The Dallas Arboretum and the one-of-akind natural wonder Rory Meyers Children's Adventure Garden, featuring 17 interactive STEM-focused galleries with over 150 kid-friendly exhibits to educate and inspire.
 We are excited to welcome you to the garden to explore all of the educational opportunities we offer in life and earth sciences.
 Choose from a variety of guided programs throughout the Children's Adventure Garden, including our renowned Texas Native Wetlands and OmniGlobe.
 Or, attend one of our guided classroom or outdoor labs in the Main Garden, all of which are standards-aligned and led by our highly-trained staff.
 In addition, we are proud to offer a full lineup of outreach programs, afterschool residencies and academic overnights to engage your students in the Rory Meyers Children's Adventure Garden after hours!
 Teachers, did you know that we also offer a full range of professional learning with both in person and online options?
 We are happy to offer customized learning for groups of 15 or more as well.
-Parents, if your 3rd-6th grade children need help with the most difficult life and earth science concepts, please contact us.
-We offer a science learning series designed to boost science achievement and increase access to hands-on science.
 We are more than just a beautiful garden ...
 We grow minds, too!
+Did you know?